healthrx.com

 Cognitive Health and Neurological Safety

 PCSK9 inhibitor therapy has been examined for potential cognitive effects, partly because very low LDL-C values raised early theoretical concern.
-The FDA required a cognitive safety substudy in the evolocumab program (EBBINGHAUS, N=1,204), which found no difference in cognitive function between the evolocumab and placebo groups over 19 months using the Cambridge Neuropsychological Test Automated Battery.
-[15] Inclisiran has not yet completed a dedicated cognitive trial of comparable size, but ORION program safety data show no excess of cognitive adverse events in older adults.
-[6]
+The evolocumab cognitive safety substudy EBBINGHAUS found no difference in cognitive function between evolocumab and placebo over 19 months using the Cambridge Neuropsychological Test Automated Battery.
+[15] A result from a related PCSK9-targeting therapy should not be treated as a dedicated cognitive-outcomes trial of inclisiran.

 Clinicians managing older adults with mild cognitive impairment (MCI) should factor in the simplified dosing schedule as a practical advantage.
 A twice-yearly clinician-administered injection removes the daily cognitive demand of medication adherence, which is frequently cited as a barrier to optimal lipid management in this population.